 The MACD indicator is used by traders and cryptoanalysts to gain a comprehensive insight on trends and momentum of a specific asset.
 The indicator is calculated by subtracting the 26-period Exponential Moving Average (EMA) from the 12 periods EMA and is primarily used to identify strength or weakness of any specific price trend.

 Bitcoin’s MACD indicator is indicating that since the second half of February 2019, long term buying demand for the largest and most expensive cryptocurrency is deteriorating, which means that prices might fall severely due to increased selling pressure.
-Industry experts have opined that Bitcoin might face a bearish market, similar to what it experienced in November 2018.
+Industry experts have opined that value of Bitcoin might face a bearish market, similar to what it experienced in November 2018.

 Cryptocurrency analyst Mike McGlone stated that the current market situation is similar to what it was in November last year, just before the market collapsed.
 He added that price differences of different cryptocurrencies are narrowing, and a few sharp rallies may appear as part of a bearish market trend.